Vera Miles: Career

 Signing a five-year personal contract with Hitchcock in 1957, Miles was widely publicized as the director's potential successor to Grace Kelly.
 Two years prior, Hitchcock had directed Miles in the role of Ralph Meeker's emotionally troubled new bride in "Revenge", the pilot episode of his television series Alfred Hitchcock Presents.

 Vertigo (1958), a project Hitchcock designed as a showcase for his new star, was met with production delays.
 Miles's subsequent pregnancy would cost her the lead role, which eventually went to Kim Novak.
 Vertigo (which also starred James Stewart) was not a financial or critical success at the time, with Hitchcock claiming that Novak was miscast.
 Despite Hitchcock's disappointment regarding Vertigo, he continued to work with Miles, eventually casting her in what is arguably the role for which she is most remembered, that of Lila Crane in Psycho.
 In the film, she portrayed the determined sister of the doomed motel guest Marion Crane (Janet Leigh), who teams up with Marion's boyfriend and a private investigator to find her.
-Miles later appeared in two episodes of The Alfred Hitchcock Hour (in 1962 and 1965).
+After Pat Hitchcock's death in 2021, Miles became the last surviving cast member of the film.
+She later appeared in two episodes of The Alfred Hitchcock Hour (in 1962 and 1965).

 In 1962, Miles reunited with director John Ford for the film The Man Who Shot Liberty Valance.
 Starring alongside her former co-star from The Searchers, John Wayne, she is courted by both Wayne and James Stewart, two very different men competing for her hand in marriage.